FreeThe +45-page Authentication Analytics Whitepaper — measuring real login journeysDownload

 About Corbado

-Corbado is the Passkey Intelligence Platform for CIAM teams running consumer authentication at scale.
-We help you see what IDP logs and generic analytics tools can't: which devices, OS versions, browsers and credential managers support passkeys, why enrollments don't turn into logins, where the WebAuthn flow fails and when an OS / browser update silently breaks login, all without replacing Okta, Auth0, Ping, Cognito or your in-house IDP.
-Two products: Corbado Observe layers observability for passkeys and any other login method.
-Corbado Connect adds managed passkeys with analytics built in (alongside your IDP).
+Corbado is the Passkey Intelligence Platform for large-scale CIAM teams running consumer authentication.
+We help you see what IDP logs and generic analytics tools can't: where passkeys, passwords, OTP, social login and fallback journeys succeed, stall or fail, which devices and browsers create friction, and when an OS update silently breaks login.
+Two products: Corbado Observe layers process mining and observability across authentication journeys.
+Corbado Connect adds managed passkeys with analytics built in alongside your IDP.
 VicRoads runs passkeys for 5M+ users with Corbado (+80% passkey activation).
 Talk to a Passkey Expert

 See what's really happening in your passkey rollout.